mttaggart/rustyneedle/README.md

+# THIS REPO HAS BEEN ARCHIVED AND MOVED TO [CODEBERG](https://codeberg.org/mttaggart/rustyneedle)

 # RustyNeedle

 **THIS CODE IS FOR EDUCATIONAL PURPOSES ONLY.
 I take no responsibility if you decide to do crimes with this code.**